knote2019/llama2-from-scratch/README.md

 |------------|----------------------------------------------------------|
 | modelscope | https://www.modelscope.cn/models/shakechen/Llama-2-7b-hf |

-from above two site you can download model weight for inference.
+from above site you can download model weight for inference.

 ***